Normal Forms for Manifolds of Normally Hyperbolic Singularities and Asymptotic Properties of Nearby Transitions: Normal Forms

-Due to a lemma of Borel \cite[pg.~98, Lemma~2.5]{golubitskyStableMappingsTheir1973}, the first question is partially answered.
+The usual trick to replace a formal transformation $ \hat{\phi} $ with a smooth transformation $ \phi $ is to evoke the Borel extension lemma \cite[pg.~98, Lemma~2.5]{golubitskyStableMappingsTheir1973}.
 The lemma guarantees, for any formal series $ \hat{\phi} $, the existence of a smooth function $ \phi \sim \hat{\phi} $.
-As a consequence, there is a smooth transformation $ \phi $ such that $ \tilde{X} \sim \phi^* X $.
+If this lemma can be applied here, then there is a smooth transformation $ \phi $ such that $ \tilde{X} \sim \phi^* X $.

-If $ \phi $ can be taken analytic then both proposed questions are answered.
-A substantial amount of work in the literature has already addressed the potential analyticity of $ \phi $ for a hyperbolic singularity, for an overview see \cite{walcherSymmetriesConvergenceNormal2004}.
-In this context, provided the eigenvalues of the Jacobian at the singularity satisfy the Bruno conditions, analyticity is guaranteed.
-The condition also holds for families of vector fields.
-Analyticity is not of concern in this paper, but due to the similarity in the resonance conditions between normal forms for hyperbolic singularities and normal forms for normally hyperbolic sets of singularities, we conjecture an analogous condition holds.
+In order to apply the Borel lemma to a transformation $ \hat{\phi}\in C \mathcal{F} $, each of the coefficient functions from $ C $ must be defined on the same domain.
+In general, this is impossible!
+The problem comes from the possibility of other resonances occurring when the spectrum $ \lambda(u) \in \C^k $ of $ A(u) $ depends on $ u $.
+That is, a resonance of the form